-Thank you for your interest in becoming a member of Asperger’s Children and Carers Together (ACCT).
+Thank you for your interest in Asperger’s Children and Carers Together (ACCT).
 ACCT is a friendly charity led by parent-carers of autistic children and young people.
 We run activity groups and support activities for autistic children and young people, for parent-carers, and for the whole family.

 All of our support group activities are free to access.
 The first step is to become a member of ACCT, which is also free of charge.
-To join ACCT, please complete this Membership Form and send it to firstname.lastname@example.org.
+To join ACCT, please fill in our membership form online here or if you prefer, download this word version Membership Form and send it to us at firstname.lastname@example.org.

 Once you are a member, you can select the activities that your child(ren) or you want to access.
 We will also add you to our email mailing list and send updates on activities and booking details.